WanEye/DITA-Index/README.md

 * `Index_m_all.py` Python code

 ## Output
-Log file that contains information about the routines that the proghram ran and the indexterms that the program added.
+Log file that contains information about the routines that the program ran and the indexterms that the program added.

+## Generating the index

+### Before you begin
+1. Verify that your DITAMAP file contains the `<indexterm>` tag.
+2. Verify that Python is installed and works from the DITAMAP directory.

+To verify:

+  1. Open a command line.
+For Windows: start cmd.
+For Linux: Ctrl + Alt + t.
+For Mac: Terminal.
+  2. Navigate to the directory where your DITAMAP sits.
+  3. Type `python --version`.
+ #### Result
+ If you see `Python <version>`, Python works properly.

+### Procedure
+1. Navigate to the directory where your DITAMAP file sits.
+2. Copy `indexterm.txt` to the directory where your DITAMAP file sits.
+3. Copy `Index_m_all.py` to the directory where your DITAMAP file sits.
+4. Type `python Index_m_all.py`.

+#### Result
+* The DITA files contains tags `<indexterm>`.
+* The DITA output comprises a document with index.